 This class serves as an introduction to Geographic Information Science (GIS).
 GIS is the science of spatial relationships, linking data to locations to explore relations between objects.
 Based in geographic thought and emerging from initial applications in natural resource management, GIS has evolved to be a universally applicable way of thinking and set of knowledge, skills, and practices.
 The goals of this course are to teach you basic GIS concepts through practice and theory, to enable you to make useful and meaningful contributions to various disciplines through spatial analysis.
 Throughout this course, you will be challenged to not only think spatially, but apply spatial analysis techniques within GIS.

 Open to undergraduate Geography majors and MS-Geography students.
-Additional lab fees are associated with this section.

 Multiple required components--lab and/or discussion section.
 To register, submit requests for all components simultaneously.

 Permission is required for interchange registration during the add/drop period only.